ekiauhce/ruthelp_bot/README.md

-# Completely guide to set up bot on Ubuntu server 20.04
+# How to deploy on ubuntu server 20.04

 ## Install python and venv